How to relax at home without drugs or alcohol

 Some people use alcohol or drugs to help them relax, forget their worries or get to sleep.

-But in the long term, this can make you feel worse.
+Therefore in the long term, you can feel worse.

-So if you’re feeling tense, nervous or worried, you could try these techniques.
+So if you’re feeling tense, nervous or worried, you could try these techniques and discover which ones work best for you.

 Deep breathing